xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [08/2024] Started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

-[07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by Transportmetrica B: Transport Dynamics.
+[07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by **Transportmetrica B: Transport Dynamics**.
 This is a collaborative paper with the Transport Systems & Logistics Lab and Personal Robotics Lab at Imperial College London.
 We proposed an end-to-end approach for short-term traffic flow prediction using surveillance cameras (Transport for London).

 [07/2024] Two of my IEEE T-PAMI papers were selected as **<span style="color: red;">ESI Highly Cited Papers</span>**.